I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff

 Under the Radar

 Dead Winter Dead was released with little-to-no fanfare in the Fall of '95 -- the band were never particularly huge sellers for Atlantic Records, and at this point in time their brand of ultra-melodic, progressive heavy metal couldn't have been more out of step with the mainstream, so I think it's safe to say that Dead Winter Dead was not a priority release for the label.
-Even though I was a massive Savatage fan at the time, I only learned that this album was coming when I stumbled across a promotional radio-play CD single of the title track at a CD/Record swap meet a few weeks before its street date!
+I only learned of its existence when I stumbled across a promotional radio-play CD single of the title track at a CD/Record swap meet a few weeks before its street date!

 Of course, on the day of Dead Winter Dead's release I was at the record store with bells on, just as I had been for the last couple of Savatage albums...but I must admit, I didn't care for it much at first.
 The performances were uniformly excellent as usual, the production was lush and orchestrated, and it was nice to hear Jon Oliva's lead vocals on two songs (he plays the villains in this story, a greedy politician in "I Am" and an illegal arms dealer in "Doesn't Matter Anyway"), but at first listen, D.W.D. just seemed TOO over-the-top, out and out musical theater for me, and not nearly enough "metal."
 (One of my friends actually compared it to a Meat Loaf album -- ouch!)

 "Doesn't Matter Anyway"